Skip to content

 It's the tone, idiot!
 4 Reasons why 'Heart' is a show you should go see

 The play 'Heart' is one for your bucket list.
 In other words, the play 'Heart', created by Matzer Theatre Productions as an adaptation of Lisette Lewin's book 'Heart of Barbed Wire', is a play you really must have seen.
 Why?
 I'll give you 4 reasons why.
-1: The book is no longer for sale Lisette Lewin wrote a book in 1992 that...
+1: The book is no longer on sale Lisette Lewin wrote a book in 1992 that...

 Thanks to fixed book price law, no handcuffs gift at fifty shades of grey